Causal mediation analysis decomposition of between-hospital variance: Introduction

-The potential outcomes mediation analysis framework \citep{VanderWeele:2009b, VanderWeele:2014} can be adapted to between-hospital comparisons as follows.
-Let $Y$ be the observed real-valued outcome used to construct a QI (say, log length of stay after radical nephrectomy), $Z \in \{1, \ldots, q\}$ indicator for the hospital where the patient received treatment, $M\in \{0,1\}$ and the observed binary mediator (say, indicator for minimally invasive surgery versus open surgery), and $X=(X_{1}, \ldots, X_{p})$ be a vector of patient case-mix variables.
-The potential version of the mediator is $M_z$, giving the mediator level had the patient been treated in hospital $z \in \{1, \ldots, q\}$.
-Similarly, $Y_{zm}$ is the potential outcome of the same patient received surgical treatment $m \in \{1,0\}$ via hospital $z$. $Y_{zM_{z^*}}$ is the potential outcome had the patient been treated in $z$ but setting the mediator to the level it would have taken in hospital $z^*$, without fixing it to a specific value.
-The total effect of the comparison of an index hospital $z$ to a reference hospital $z^*$ can be decomposed as

-where TE, NIE, and NDE represent the total effect, natural indirect effect, and natural direct effect, respectively.
-The expected potential outcomes can be estimated through the mediation formula, resembling direct standardization.
-Due to the multi-category categorical exposure, there are $q(q-1)/2$ pairwise comparisons (e.g. 3160 pairwise comparisons when $q=80$), which may not all be of interest.
-Alternatively, it would be possible to decompose the contrast to the average performance $E[Y_{zM_{z}}]-E[Y_{ZM_{Z}}] = E[Y_{zM_{z}}]-E[Y]$, as

-resulting in $q$ comparisons.
-An alternative decomposition with a slightly different interpretation could be obtained by introducing the term $E[Y_{ZM_{z}}]$ instead of $E[Y_{zM_{Z}}]$ in the second equality.
-Indirect standardization is commonly used in hospital comparisons, with the standardized mortality/morbidity ratio (SMR) used as the effect measure. \citet{Daignault:2019} proposed a causal mediation analysis decomposition for the SMR as follows.
-Let $A\in \{1, \ldots, q\}$ be a hypothetical ``randomized'' target assignment regime used for random draws of potential outcomes.
-The SMR can be decomposed as

-where $SMR_z^{TE}, SMR_z^{NIE}$, and $SMR_z^{NDE}$ represent the total effect, the natural indirect effect, and the natural direct effect SMR, respectively.
-The difference to the directly standardized quantity is that it uses the entire combined patient population as the standard population, whereas here each comparison is conditional on the patient population of the given hospital.
-The SMR mediation analysis also involved $q$ comparisons, and while this is less than the number of pairwise hospital comparisons, there may still be limited statistical power to detect mediation, especially for small volume hospitals.
+The potential outcomes mediation analysis framework \citep[e.g.][]{VanderWeele:2009b, VanderWeele:2014} can be adapted to between-hospital comparisons by decomposing each pairwise comparison between two hospitals into natural indirect effect and natural direct effect.
+However, with a large number of hospitals, the pairwise comparisons may not all be of interest.
+Alternatively, it would be possible to decompose the contrast to the average performance, reducing the number of comparisons.
+Indirect standardization is commonly used in hospital comparisons, with the standardized mortality/morbidity ratio (SMR) used as the effect measure. \citet{Daignault:2019} proposed a causal mediation analysis decomposition for the SMR.
+The difference to a directly standardized quantity is that it uses the entire combined patient population as the standard population, whereas with SMR each comparison is conditional on the patient population of the given hospital.
+The number of the comparisons in the SMR mediation analysis is equal to the number of the number of hospitals, and while this is less than the number of pairwise hospital comparisons, there may still be limited statistical power to detect mediation, especially for small volume hospitals.
 This motivates the question of whether between-hospital variance in an outcome type indicator can be decomposed in causal mediation analysis sense.